 Have you tried this mindset shift and seen results?
 Please share your experiences in the comments.

-And if you’d like to shift from learning to doing and create a plan for making the law of compensation work in your life and career, let’s talk.
+And if you’d like to shift from learning to doing and create a plan for making the law of compensation work in your life and career development in the long term, let’s talk.